SettleMint

 System deployment resumptionPOST /api/v2/system-resumptionsResume a stalled system deployment when the system flow exposes that state.

-System create requests accept an optional contract address.
+The system create endpoint accepts an optional contract address.
 When omitted, the server resolves the standard system factory address from indexed directory state.
-Successful system creation returns a systemAddress; clients can read that system after the operation completes.
+A successful call returns a systemAddress; clients can read that system after the call completes.

-For new onboarding work, route clients to organisation deployment instead of legacy system creation.
-Keep system creation for existing system-level integrations that already own their organisation context and need to deploy or resume only the SMART system layer.
+For new onboarding work, direct clients to organisation deployment instead of the legacy endpoint.
+Keep the system route for existing system-level integrations that already own their organisation context and need to deploy or resume only the SMART system layer.

-Organisation deployment can run smart-wallet setup when account abstraction is enabled for the deployment, but that setup is not a deployment-tree node.
-The bootstrap writes still run through the setup user's externally owned account so the organisation, system, registries, roles, identity, compliance modules, factories, and add-ons can be established before a participant smart wallet becomes the executor for later operations.
+Organisation deployment can run smart-wallet provisioning when advanced accounts is enabled, but that provisioning is not a deployment-tree node.
+The bootstrap writes still run through the externally owned account so every setup phase completes before a participant smart wallet becomes the executor for later operations.

 1. Start and monitor organisation deployment until the stream returns terminal success.